 What is alcohol detox, and why does it require professional help?

 Some individuals may have severe or even life-threatening reactions to this process.
 When a person has consumed high amounts of alcohol for an extended period, they can have delirium tremens, or DTs.
 Delirium tremens is the body physically reacting to the lack of alcohol in the bloodstream.
-Seizures, irregular heartbeat, high fever and shaking can occur.
+Seizures, irregular heartbeat, high fever, and shaking can occur.
 The individual may also experience symptoms such as hallucinations, hearing and seeing things that are not present.
 A study by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) revealed that death may occur in up to 5% of patients with DTs.
 It’s important to seek professional help during alcohol detox so that medical staff can monitor this process and provide the medical treatment as necessary.
-Do not take detoxing lightly.
+Do not take detox lightly.
 When properly observed, the process can be completed successfully and safely and can be the first step on the road to recovery.